Paillat-dev/GirafFISH/README.md

 ## Creating and chatting with your AI clone

-To create a clone of yourself, simply run `start.bat` in your terminal or command prompt.
+To create a clone of yourself, simply run `start.bat` in your terminal or command prompt on windows, or start the `generate.py` and `/bot/main.py` files on other os.
 This will start the script, and your clone will be ready to chat with you on Discord.
 At the beginning, your clone will not know how to respond to your messages.
 Do as many conversations as you can with your clone and then train your clone to improve its responses (see how to train your clone below).

 To start a conversation with your clone, use the `/threads` command in a Discord channel where your bot has been invited.
 This will create a new thread for your conversation.
 You can then start chatting with your clone by sending messages in the thread.
 Your clone will respond to your messages as best it can, based on its training data.